News Banner BackgroundLaunching rocket icon.

 Step 2: Apply pricing logic

 A rating engine takes raw usage data and applies the appropriate pricing model based on each customer's contract.
 This logic must be configurable without engineering involvement for every price change.
+Tabs uses AI to interpret contract terms in commercial context — automatically mapping tiered rate cards, commitments, and proration rules to metered usage.

 Step 3: Calculate and validate charges